manojmukkamala/Excel-Cell-Name-Finder/README.md

 .
 <br />

-If the Cell Number is given as input, the function will return the Cell Name
+If the Cell Number is given as input, the function will return the Cell Name.
+For Ex: If we input 16384, the function will return XFD1.